Cardiovascular disease (CVD) is a general term for conditions affecting the heart or blood vessels.

-The main stroke symptoms can be remembered with the word FAST which stands for:
+The symptoms of a stroke or TIA can be remembered with the word FAST, which stands for:

-- Face – the face may have drooped on one side, the person may not be able to smile or their mouth or eye may have drooped
+- Face – the face may have drooped on one side, the person may be unable to smile, or their mouth or eye may have dropped.

-- Arms – the person with suspected stroke may not be able to lift their arm and keep it raised due to weakness or numbness
+- Arms – the person may not be able to lift both arms and keep them there because of arm weakness or numbness in one arm.

-- Speech – the person's speech may be slurred or garbled, or they may not be able to talk at all despite appearing to be awake
+- Speech – their speech may be slurred or garbled, or they may not be able to talk at all.

-- Time – it is time to dial 999 immediately if you see any of these signs or symptoms
+- Time – it's time to dial 999 immediately if you see any of these signs or symptoms.

 Peripheral arterial disease

-Peripheral arterial disease, also known as peripheral vascular disease, occurs when there is a blockage in the arteries to your limbs (usually your legs).
+Peripheral arterial disease occurs when there's a blockage in the arteries to the limbs – usually the legs.